 The bayou offers fishing for crappie, bream and catfish.
 Minnows, jigs, spinners and light line are recommended for crappie and bream; fish for catfish on the bottom with worms, minnows and stink baits.
 Don't forget to check AGFC fishing regulations.

-Hunting is allowed on parts of Bayou Bartholomew.
+Hunting and trapping is allowed on parts of Bayou Bartholomew.
 Ducks migrate along the bayou and the Arkansas River.
 In late fall and winter, look for mallards, wood ducks and hooded mergansers.
-Check city ordinances and AGFC hunting regulations before hunting.
+Check city ordinances and Arkansas Hunting Guidebook before hunting.
+Wear hunter orange when appropriate.
+Leash pets for their safety.

 Ashley, Jefferson, Lincoln